 To prevent worker exposure and prevent the continued migration of contaminants into the slips and river, the site had a gate installed to prevent possible worker exposure and a silt fence was installed to prevent further soil erosion from migrating into the ship slips onsite.

 EPA negotiated legal agreements with site PRPs to investigate and clean up the site.
 The PRPs continue to fund site cleanup, monitoring and oversight activities.

 EPA has started the community involvement activities at the Horton Iron & Metal to solicit community input and to ensure that the public remains informed about site activities throughout the NPL cleanup process.
 The first public availability session was held at the New Hanover County Public Library on September 8, 2010.
 A second public availability session was held at the New Hanover County Public Library on August 18, 2011.
 The EPA will continue to hold public meeting and mail out fact sheets in English and Spanish to the local community.

+The feasibility study report is in progress and will be finished by the end of 2014.
 After the remedial investigation and feasibility study report is completed, EPA will issue a cleanup plan (ROD) to address remaining waste material.